-The City agrees to provide a mutually agreeable Medical Transportation Fund.
+The City agrees to provide Medical Transportation coverage.
 The fund may be drawn upon by an employee when a medical practitioner refers the employee or his immediate family to medical, dental, psychiatric or therapeutic services outside of Prince Rupert which includes outside of British Columbia when no other source or body will cover the costs.
-Eligibility will depend upon acceptance of the claim by MSP.
-The cost of premiums shall be borne by the City.
+Eligibility will depend upon acceptance of the claim by the extended health care provider.
 Should the employee wish to take a less direct route or otherwise take longer than necessary, the employee must apply for approval to the City, and the extra time will not be considered sick time.